ursalaan/change-impact-forecaster/README.md

 ## How risk is assessed

-Risk scoring is **rule-based and deterministic by design**.
+Scoring is **deterministic and explainable**.

 Signals include:

 - environment (production vs non-production)
-- change type (configuration, deployment, infrastructure, database, access)
+- change type
-- deployment timing (business hours vs out-of-hours / weekend)
+- deployment timing
 - rollback quality
 - monitoring strength
 - number of services touched
 - downstream dependencies

-Every contributing factor is returned in the API response, making results **fully transparent and auditable**.
+Each signal contributes a clear weight to the final score.
+Nothing is hidden or probabilistic.

 ---

 ## Dependency-aware blast radius

-Service relationships are defined in:
+Dependencies are defined in:

 ```
 data/dependencies.yaml
 ```

-From this dependency graph, the service calculates:
+From this graph, the service calculates:

 - directly affected services
-- indirect (downstream) services
+- indirect downstream services

-If a referenced service is not present in the graph, the request is rejected early to avoid silently underestimating impact.
+Unknown services are rejected early to avoid underestimating impact.

-Because the graph is data-driven, relationships can be updated without changing application code.

----

-## Dependency graph
+### Dependency graph

 ```mermaid
 graph TD